Understand yourself: How you think

 Eva, an engineering student, discovers that a few members of her cohort went to a Friday happy hour without her.

-Option 1 | “My cohort is starting to form a clique.
-They purposefully left me out!” | Anger, Hurt | Eva ignores her cohort in class.
-She doesn't get invited to the next cohort event. |
+Behavior & Outcome – Eva ignores her cohort in class.
+She doesn’t get invited to the next cohort event.

-Option 2 | “Oh well, they probably think I still do date night with my partner on Fridays.” | Disappointment | Eva makes sure her cohort knows that date night is now on Wednesdays.
-She is invited to next Friday's happy hour. |
+Behavior & Outcome – Eva makes sure her cohort knows that date night is now on Wednesdays.
+She is invited to next Friday’s happy hour.

 You could also use what is known as a Thought Record to notice your automatic thoughts and challenge negative thinking.
 Try applying the thought record method to an incident you experienced in the last month